rsiregar/academic-kickstart/content/authors/admin/_index.md

 ---
 I am a PhD Candidate in economics at UC Davis.
 My research interests are international trade, spatial economics and labor economics.

-I will be on the job market during the 2020-21 academic year.
+I am on the job market during the 2020-21 academic year.
+I will be available for interviews at the ASSA 2021 Virtual Annual Meeting and the EEA 2020 Virtual Meeting.

 {{% staticref "files/Rizki Siregar - CV.pdf" %}}Curriculum Vitae{{% /staticref %}}